 The SU shop on the Ground Floor of the Students' Union sells a variety of essential day-to-day items such as food, clothing, stationery, greetings cards, stamps, medications and household products.

-Our aim is to offer a wide choice and to help Aston University students in Birmingham to find good quality private accommodation.
+Our aim is to offer a wide choice and to help you find good quality private accommodation.

 Situated only ten minutes walk from the University, Aston Brook Green is a unique student housing project for primarily for Aston University Students.
 It was developed some 35 years ago by the Union in partnership with a local housing association Midland Heart.
 A pocket of 52 Victorian terraced houses were modernised and converted to 60 flats.
 The project comprises, thirty-two 3 person flats, eight 4 person flats and twenty self-contained one bedroom flats.
 The 1 bedroom flats can accommodate couples without children or single students (postgraduates and final years are given preference).